Dosage Form: oral suspension

 Indications and Usage for Griseofulvin

-It is not effective in:
+Griseofulvin is not effective in the following:

 North American Blastomycosis